-Launching an ETF: Is it Right for Your Firm?
+Launching an Exchange-Traded Fund: Is it Right for Your Firm?

 Since the introduction of the first ETFs in the early 1990s, they have garnered a sizeable portion of the market for pooled investment products.
 In recent years, nearly as many ETFs have closed as have launched.
 What do those disparate facts mean for asset managers?